pfrapp/kicad-libs/README.md

 ## General notes

 * For the resistors I usually use the P10.16 version (that is, the mounting holes are 4 x 2.54 mm apart)
+* There is an overview about [standard PCB reference designators](https://www.ultralibrarian.com/2021/07/07/standard-pcb-reference-designators-to-know-ulc)

 ## Overview